 - Keep an eye on any candles that are burning.
 Never leave the room for more than couple of minutes.

 - Never use real candles as ornaments on trees, wreathes and other decorations.
+The last thing you want is your beloved tree catching on fire right before Christmas.

 - Don’t leave candles lit in an unattended room.
 Make it a habit to blow them out when exiting a room.